fangwei123456/spikingjelly/CONTRIBUTING.md

     - The argument `--group dev` installs all development and doc tools (e.g. sphinx).
     - To install optional dependencies, use the syntax `uv pip install --editable ".[triton]"`.
 See the `project.optional-dependencies` table in `pyproject.toml` for a list of optional dependencies.

-6. Manually install other development tools: `uv pip install pyclean pytest ...`
-7. Activate the virtual environment: `source .venv/bin/activate` .
+6. Activate the virtual environment: `source .venv/bin/activate` .

 You may want to directly sync your virtual environment through `uv sync --extra ...` .
 However, we discourage this because it locks your PyTorch version.